18parkky/NanoMnT/README.md

 # NanoMnT
 A collection of Python scripts for (1) correcting sequencing errors within STR regions from Oxford Nanopore (ONT) sequencing data and (2) genotyping monoallelic STR regions.

-## Dependencies
+## Installation

-NanoMnT relies on the following packages:
+Before installing, ensure that the following packages are installed:

   - Matplotlib >= 3.7.1
   - Numpy >= 1.20.3